Texarkana FYI

 Cole Arendt, 24

-After more than 30 years with radio and TV stations, I decided to do my own thing by blogging.
-It affords me the ability to stay super involved in the community, but still, have plenty of time with my 3 new granddaughters and other local projects.
+After more than 40 years with commercial broadcasting, I decided to do my own thing by blogging, and taking "unconsultant" gigs.
+It affords me the ability to stay super involved in the community, but still, have plenty of time with my 3 granddaughters and other projects.

-Leave A Reply
+Leave A Reply Cancel Reply